jedokaplan/jedokaplan.github.io/_opportunities/2_PhD_insects-wildfire.md

 - Scans of your IELTS (Academic), TOEFL, or equivalent language test results, *if English is not your mother tongue*.

-*Assessment criteria and other qualifications\* Consideration will be given to good collaborative skills, drive and independence, and how the applicant's experience and skills complement and strengthen ongoing research within the department, and how they stand to contribute to its future development.
+**Assessment criteria and other qualifications**

+Consideration will be given to good collaborative skills, drive and independence, and how the applicant's experience and skills complement and strengthen ongoing research within the research group, and how they stand to contribute to its future development.

+Review of applications will commence on **1 January 2026** and continue until the position is filled.

+*Please note that due to the high number of applications received only shortlisted candidates will be contacted.*